Darejkal/ThaoTrial/README.md

 # ThaoTrial
-Quick game I made during summer to kill time.
+Quick game I made during summer to kill time with GameMaster.
 Done in an afternoon.